-- A woman is having difficulty getting pregnant
+- a woman is having difficulty getting pregnant

-- A woman has irregular or absent menstrual periods
+- a woman has irregular or absent menstrual periods

-- It’s suspected that a woman has entered menopause
+- it’s suspected that a woman has entered menopause

-- A man has signs of low testosterone levels, such as low muscle mass or decrease in sex drive.
+- a man has signs of low testosterone levels, such as low muscle mass or decrease in sex drive

-- A pituitary disorder is suspected.
+- a pituitary disorder is suspected

-- A boy or girl appears to be entering puberty too late or too soon.
+- a boy or girl appears to be entering puberty too late or too soon

 Your doctor may order the LH blood test in coordination with other hormone measurements, such as testosterone, progesterone, FSH, and estradiol.

-Menstrual Cycle and Menopause
+Menstrual cycle and menopause

 If you have absent or irregular periods, your doctor may want to determine the amount of LH in your bloodstream to find an underlying cause.
 LH levels should rise after menopause because your ovaries no longer function and take cues from LH.

-For a younger patient, a doctor may order an LH blood test to find the underlying causes for delayed or early puberty.
+For a younger person, a doctor may order an LH blood test to find the underlying causes for delayed or early puberty.
 A doctor will consider if a person is or isn’t showing signs of puberty.
 These include breast growth and menstruation in girls, testicle and penis growth in boys, and pubic hair growth in both boys and girls.